 Content marketing seems to be everywhere.
 Every business is throwing another video, infographic, photo or semi-humorous joke online.
 Bloggers keep churning out content.
 And maybe, just maybe, the internet is going to blow.

-Maybe it’s a joke to some, but the theory of “content marketing shock” has just enough juice to keep marketers concerned at the very least.
+Maybe it’s a joke to some, but the theory of “content shock” has just enough juice to keep marketers concerned at the very least.

-In a series of posts at his highly popular Grow blog, Mark theorizes that a reckoning is coming, a point where the demand of content is met with an overwhelming supply of words being shoved in front of a consumer’s face.
+He theorizes that a reckoning is coming, a point where the demand of content is met with an overwhelming supply of words being shoved in front of a consumer’s face.
 With so much content available, how effective can it truly be?

 Now here’s the rub…